zarr-conventions/zarr-conventions-spec/README.md

 #### Convention Identity and Versioning

-Conventions are uniquely identified by their identifier URL, which is either the `schema` URL (if present) or the `spec` URL.
-If both are present, the `schema` URL takes precedence as the primary identifier.
+Conventions are uniquely identified by their identifier URL, which is either the `schema_url` (if present) or the `spec_url`.
+If both are present, the `schema_url` takes precedence as the primary identifier.

 The identifier URL MAY include version information (e.g., via git tags or versioned paths) to allow conventions to evolve over time.

 When a convention evolves:
 - Breaking changes SHOULD result in a new identifier URL (e.g., incrementing the major version in the URL path)
-- Non-breaking changes MAY update the schema/spec at the same URL or use a new URL (e.g., incrementing the minor version)
+- Non-breaking changes MAY update the schema_url/spec_url at the same URL or use a new URL (e.g., incrementing the minor version)

 Tools consuming conventions SHOULD use the identifier URL to determine which convention is being used and which version of that convention applies.